darKKnight14110/Game-Character-Skin-Generation/README.md

 ### 4. **Textual Inversion**

-We also experimented with **Textual Inversion**; however, this approach didn’t yield the best results.
-The primary limitation stemmed from the lack of suitable captions for the images in the dataset.
-The script for this approach has been uploaded for reference.
+We also experimented with **Textual Inversion** on  `CompVis SD-v1-4`; however the model relied on CLIP for text encoding, which has a token limit.
+Thus it was working well for text prompts but not yet functional for image input.

 ---